Sometime after dawn...

 And violence?
 Take your pick of wannabe gangsters, school bullies, and active shooters.

-Fraud surfaced in the form of nasty gossip on Facebook or Snapchat rumors.
+Fraud surfaced in the form of fake news on Facebook or nasty Snapchat rumors.

 And treachery was still as treacherous as ever.
 Rampant drama.
 Bitchy popular girls.
 Boyfriends sharing sexts or naked selfies.
 And algebra.